-The deadline for new students to list their TEC course preferences
+The deadline for new students to list their TEC course preferences is June 15;

-is July 8; placement notification will begin July 25.
+placement notification will begin in late July.

 How should engaged citizens and governmental agencies respond to epidemics?

 This course traces important themes about human responses to disease from